 Film times: Thursday, 7 pm; Friday, 7 pm; Saturday, 8 pm; doors open (with snack), 1 hour before.

 All That Breathes

 Screening accompanied by a discussion on Delhi with Ishtiyaque Ahmed (UNIL).

 Documentary by Shaunak Sen, India, United Kingdom, United States, 12 years (14 years) – Original version with French subtitles – 97′

 In one of the world’s most populous cities, Delhi, two brothers, Nadeem and Saud, devote their lives to protecting the black kite, a majestic bird of prey typical of the city’s ecosystem.
 The black kite population is suffering from pollution and is declining at an alarming rate.
 Between environmental toxicity and social and religious unrest, the “kite brothers” work day and night to care for their protégés in their basement.
 The director explores the links between the kite birds and the brothers who help them return to the skies, offering a fascinating chronicle of coexistence between species in the urban environment of Delhi.

 Taking the Horse to Eat Jalebis

-Film by Anamika Haksar, India, legal age 8 years, recommended age 14 years – Original version with French subtitles – 121′
+Film by Anamika Haksar, India, (16 years) – Original version with French subtitles – 121′

 The film follows four main characters: a pickpocket, a sweet and savoury snack seller, a labour activist and a heritage walk leader.
 We see old Delhi through their eyes – their lives, their hopes, their aspirations, their dreams – and we hear it through their different languages and dialects.
 The film does not move in a linear fashion.
 It moves like homeless and migrant communities from minute to minute, adapting its space and structure to each ongoing event.
 Dreams and realities mix to form a magical and exciting realism.